Faster Randomized Methods for Orthogonality Constrained Problems: Introduction

-Recent works introducing Riemannian optimization are \cite{AMS09,boumal2020intromanifolds}.
-Earlier works are \cite{luenberger1972gradient,gabay1982minimizing,smith1994optimization}, and specifically, using Riemannian optimization to solve problems under orthogonality constraints is presented in the seminal work of Edelman et al.~\cite{EAS98}.
+Next, we recall the related work on \textbf{Riemannian optimization}.
+Recent works introducing Riemannian optimization are \cite{AMS09,boumal2022intromanifolds}.
+Earlier works are \cite{luenberger1972gradient,gabay1982minimizing,smith1994optimization}, and specifically, using Riemannian optimization to solve problems under orthogonality constraints is presented in the seminal work \cite{EAS98}.

-Preconditioning of Riemannian optimization methods based on the cost function alone is presented in several works, see e.g., \cite{ngo2012scaled,mishra2014r3mc,shi2016low,zhou2016riemannian}.
-Most of the aforementioned work attempt to perform preconditioning by approximating the Euclidean Hessian of the cost function.
+In particular, we mention related work on \textbf{Riemannian preconditioning}.
+Preconditioning of Riemannian optimization methods based on the cost function alone is presented in several works (see e.g., \cite{ngo2012scaled,mishra2014r3mc,shi2016low,zhou2016riemannian}).
+Most of the aforementioned works attempt to perform preconditioning by approximating the Euclidean Hessian of the cost function.
 However, the Riemannian Hessian and the Euclidean Hessian are quite different even for simple examples (see \cite[Section 3.5]{shustin2021randomized}).
 The Riemannian Hessian is related to the Hessian of the Lagrangian, and indeed in \cite{MS16} it is shown that selecting the Riemannian metric inspired by the Hessian of the Lagrangian affects convergence of Riemannian steepest-descent, coining the term \emph{Riemannian preonditioning }for judiciously choosing the Riemannian metric in order to accelerate convergence.
-Unlike \cite{MS16}, we present a randomized preconditioning strategy, and analyze the condition number of the Riemannian Hessian at the optimum for specific examples (CCA and FDA), which allows us to quantify the quality of the proposed preconditioner.
+Unlike in \cite{MS16}, we present a randomized preconditioning strategy, and analyze the condition number of the Riemannian Hessian at the optimum for specific examples (CCA and FDA), which allows us to quantify the quality of the proposed preconditioner.
+Recently, a new paper, \cite{gao2023optimization}, that appeared after our paper was sent for initial review, presented a preconditioning technique for product manifolds by defining the Riemannian metric via the diagonal blocks of the Riemannian Hessian at the optimum.
+In addition, Gao et. al analyzed the effect of preconditioning via the condition number of the Riemannian Hessian at the optimum, in a similar manner to the analysis in our paper.
+They demonstrated their technique on CCA, truncated singular value decomposition, and matrix and tensor completion problems.
+Unlike in \cite{gao2023optimization}, we present a randomized preconditioning strategy via matrix sketching.